acumos/acumos-java-client/docs/onboarding-java-guide.rst

 4. OnboardingType - pass "WebOnboard" if needed modeldump for webbased onboarding.
 For onboarding through client keep it blank(Optional)

 If you used CLI-based onboarding, you don't need to perform the steps outlined just below.
 The Java client has done it for you.
 You will see a message on the terminal that states the model onboarded successfully.
+This message will give you Acumos docker
+URI of your model, that you can use to load the Acumos docker image in your own docker registry.

 Onboarding to the Acumos Portal : Web On-boarding
 =================================================